 Yes.
 Library staff can scan documents, including documents UMKC owns, as part of our Interlibrary Loan service.
 If the request for a scanned item exceeds Fair Use, Library staff can secure permission up to the $100 limit per course.
 Law faculty: see Reserve Materials information on Law Library Collections and Resources page.

 The Music Library Association's Copyright For Music Librarians site provides additional information on music copyright.

 8. What about using images, music, audio or video recordings in Canvas?

 The use of these media in Canvas involve the issues of performance and display in digital transmissions.
 Refer to either the TEACH Act page or the Fair Use page for guidance.
 Some Fair Use answers appear above.
 Fair Use in most cases would not grant more freedoms than the Teach Act.
 (Kevin Smith)

 The best way to transmit media in Canvas and be in compliance with the TEACH Act is to stream.
 UMKC Information Services uses a Flash Interactive Media Server.
-See UMKC Instructional Technology website.
-For information on whether your film can be streamed in Canvas and alternatives if it cannot, see Can I stream this movie in my online course?
+See UMKC Instructional Design & Technology.

 Other suggestions for protecting copyrighted images or photos: